 Innovative Farmers Manager Rebecca Swinn said: “Farmers have a right to demand appropriate research, so it has been great to support this group.
 They challenged existing research which didn’t apply to the majority of real-life farming situations, and I hope the results encourage more farm businesses to integrate red clover and reap its many benefits.”

 The triallists are among the 12,000 UK farmers that the Innovative Farmers has connected with since 2012.
 Now in its 10th anniversary year, the network has co-ordinated more than 120 field labs that have placed farmers in the driving seat of agricultural research.

-Sign up to Innovative Farmers and receive a monthly newsletter with opportunities to get involved in the latest farmer-led research.
+Sign up to Innovative Farmers newsletter below with opportunities to get involved in the latest farmer-led research.